Null-Validated Topological Signatures of Financial Market Dynamics: Bitcoin stochastic volatility comparison

 Model parameters $\theta=(\mu,\phi,\sigma_\eta,h_0)$ are estimated by maximum likelihood using iterated filtering (IF2), a simulation-based algorithm for partially observed Markov processes \cite{Ionides2011,King2016}.
 Iterated filtering repeatedly applies a particle filter while perturbing parameters via a random walk with gradually decreasing variance, allowing the algorithm to ascend the likelihood surface of the state-space model.

-For robustness against local maxima and Monte Carlo variability, the estimation procedure is repeated multiple times from the same initial parameter guess.
-For each replicate, the log-likelihood at the final parameter estimate is evaluated several times using independent particle filters.
-These likelihood evaluations are aggregated using a numerically stable log-mean-exp operation, which approximates the logarithm of the average likelihood, yielding a single likelihood score per replicate.
-The parameter set associated with the highest aggregated likelihood is selected as the final estimate $\hat{\theta}$.
+For robustness against local maxima and Monte Carlo variability, the iterated filtering procedure was repeated 10 times from the same initial parameter guess.
+For each replicate, the likelihood at the final parameter estimate was evaluated 5 times using independent particle filters, and the replicate likelihood was summarized using a log-mean-exp aggregation.
+The parameter set associated with the highest aggregated likelihood was selected as the final estimate $\hat{\theta}$.